Security

 On your local network:

-• mDNS advertisements (display name, port, GPU info, fingerprint) — visible to all devices on the network
+• mDNS advertisements (display name, ports, GPU info, fingerprint) — visible to all devices on the network

 • Inference requests and responses between paired peers — encrypted via TLS